Mattianna/mattianna.github.io/_jewelry/Smoky_Marble_Earrings.md

 {% include gallery %}

-Showcasing a smokey glass chinese bead bookended by brass, these tasteful earrings are great for everyday.
+Showcasing a smokey glass Chinese bead bookended by brass, these tasteful earrings are great for everyday.